DataFire/Integrations/integrations/generated/azure_azsadmin_servicehealth/README.md

 ## Definitions

 ### ServiceHealth
-* ServiceHealth `object`: Holds information about a services health.
+* ServiceHealth `object`: Holds information about the health of a service.
   * properties [ServiceHealthModel](#servicehealthmodel)
-  * id `string`: URI of the resource.
+  * location `string`: The Azure Region where the resource lives
-  * location `string`: Location where resource is location.
+  * tags `object`: Resource tags.
-  * name `string`: Name of the resource.
+  * id `string`: Fully qualified resource Id for the resource
-  * tags `object`: List of key value pairs.
+  * name `string`: The name of the resource
-  * type `string`: Type of resource.
+  * type `string`: The type of the resource.

 ### ServiceHealthList
-* ServiceHealthList `object`: Pageable list of service health instances.
+* ServiceHealthList `object`: Pageable list of service health objects.
   * nextLink `string`: URI of the next page.
-  * value `array`: Array of service health instances.
+  * value `array`: List of service health objects.
     * items [ServiceHealth](#servicehealth)

 ### ServiceHealthModel
-* ServiceHealthModel `object`: Holds information about a services health.
+* ServiceHealthModel `object`: Holds information about the health of a service.
-  * displayName `string`: Name of the alert.
+  * displayName `string`: Name of the service.
-  * infraURI `string`: The route prefix to the alert.
+  * infraURI `string`: The route prefix to the service.
   * serviceLocation `string`: Location of the service.
   * alertSummary `object`: Summary of the alerts.
-    * criticalAlertCount `integer`: How many critical alerts this service has.
+    * criticalAlertCount `integer`: The number of critical alerts for the service.
-    * warningAlertCount `integer`: How many warning alerts this service has.
+    * warningAlertCount `integer`: The number of warning alerts for the service.
-  * healthState `string`: Gets or sets the health status.
+  * healthState `string`: Health state.
-  * namespace `string`: Gets or sets the name space.
+  * namespace `string`: Namespace of the health resource.
-  * registrationId `string`: Gets or sets the registration id.
+  * registrationId `string`: Registration ID.
-  * routePrefix `string`: Gets or sets the route prefix.
+  * routePrefix `string`: Route prefix.